 - Apartment patios & balconies - With a variety of small light fixtures and decorative options, this type of lighting will brighten up a small space with simplicity and style.

-- Gardens - Consider lighting with colorful glass casing, decorative lanterns that you can place throughout your garden and other unique options that will add a stunning look to a lush space.
+- Gardens - Consider lighting with colorful glass casing, decorative lanterns that you can place throughout your plants.

 Features of Outdoor Lighting

 - Solar energy - Solar lights are an energy efficient way to light paths, by using sun light to charge the battery.